 Accepted materials can be found at stpete.org/recycling.
 St. Petersburg brush sites do not accept plastic trash or grocery bags, plastic dry cleaning or newspaper bags, plastic wrappers from water bottles, toilet paper, paper towels, thin plastic packaging, or Styrofoam.
 These items should be thrown away in the trash.
 For a more complete list of acceptable recyclables, view the Brush Site Policy Guide or use the Waste Wizard through the St. Pete Collects mobile app.

 In addition to the City Brush Sites, select recyclable materials can be taken to the Pinellas County recycling site or the below sites.
 Operating hours vary.

-A variety of mulch products and Soil Builder (a soil amendment for sandy soils) are available to city residents through the City's brush sites.
+A variety of mulch products and soil builder (a soil amendment for sandy soils) are available to St. Pete residents through the City's brush sites.
 Regular mulch may be picked up at any brush site for free and can be delivered for a nominal fee.
-Soil Builder is available through delivery only.
+Soil builder is available through delivery only.
 View the Mulch Product Order Form below for information on each product, pricing and recommended application.

 Regular Mulch: Made from material brought to the City Brush Sites and consists mostly of local plant materials which have been shredded and processed using windrow sanitization.
 Windrow sanitization is the process by which materials are placed in a long narrow row, turned for aeration, and maintained at or above 131⁰F for three days in order to eliminate weed seeds, insects and plant pathogens.
 Available for free pickup or delivery for a fee.